-Realizing the importance of infrastructure and the fact that infrastructure development is still very much needed in East Kutai, KPC participated in supporting various government programs to meet infrastructure needs in four sub-districts around KPC's operational area.
-In its implementation, KPC continues encourage to multi-stakeholder involvement and it is hoped that in the process the community will be able to continue to build a network of cooperation in increasing access to existing resources, in accordance with government development plans from the village level to the district level.
+Realizing the importance of infrastructure and the fact that infrastructure development is still very much needed in East Kutai, KPC participated in supporting various overnment programs to meet infrastructure needs in four operational area.
+In its ub-districts around KPC's implementation, KPC continues to encourage multi-stakeholder involvement and it is hoped that in the process the community will be able to continue to build a network of cooperation in increasing access to existing resources, in accordance with government development plans from the village level to the district level.